 - 15. Section: 18.270.020 Applicability - B. Minor Site Plan Review.
-Minor modifications of site plan features to existing developments, including new-structures up to two thousand square feet, additions to existing structures increase of up to two-ene-thousand-square-feet; installation-of-accessory-structures; landscaping; parking realignment-or-new parking-nine-spaces-or-less; <a href="parking-new-parking-n
+Minor modifications of site plan features to existing developments, including new-structures up to two thousand square feet, additions to existing structures increase of up to two-ene-thousand-square-feet; installation-of-accessory-structures; landscaping; parking realignment-or-new parking-nine-spaces-or-less; parking realignment-or-new parking-nine-spaces-or-less; parking-realignment-or-new parking-nine-spaces-or-new pa